lsst-sqre/sqr-011/index.rst

 RFCs may be issued for changes in third-party dependencies, changes to designs and interfaces within the DM software, or changes to our developer processes.
 The RFC platform is hosted on JIRA so that decision status and linkage to work tickets can be tracked.

-See the `Developer Guide <http://developer.lsst.io/en/latest/processes/decision_process.html#request-for-comments-rfc-process>`_ for more information.
+See the `RFC page in the Developer Guide <http://developer.lsst.io/en/latest/processes/decision_process.html#request-for-comments-rfc-process>`_ for more information.

 .. _RFD: